Hope (NF song)

-"Hope" is a song by American rapper NF, released on February 16, 2023 as the lead single from his upcoming fifth studio album of the same name.
-Written with Tommee Profitt, the two produced it with Jeff Sojka and Patrick Tohill.
+"Hope" is a song by American rapper NF, released on February 16, 2023, as the lead single from his fifth studio album of the same name.
+Written with Tommee Profitt, the two produced it with Jeff Sojka.

+In 2025, the song became popular in the niche sport of the arts circuit Winter Guard International.
+With various groups ranging from A Class to World Class using the song as their soundtrack for the season.

 Composition

-The song is split into two parts.
-In terms of production, it begins with "plucky" piano chords before segueing into staccato stringed instruments and a pulsing echo of voices in the background, and features tempo changes and crescendos.
+"Hope" is split into two parts.
+The song begins with "plucky" piano chords before segueing into staccato stringed instruments and a pulsing echo of voices in the background, and features tempo changes and crescendos.
 Lyrically, the song deals with NF overcoming his internal conflicts, as he raps about topics such as faith, fatherhood, pain and success, especially on trusting one's gut and being authentic while still holding onto the best qualities of oneself.
 In the second part, he reflects on his past self and focuses on being a voice of reason without giving up the qualities of who he once was.

 Critical reception

 Wonderland gave a positive review of the song: "'Hope' is dramatic and cinematic, expertly crafted in its build up to a rousing climatic.
 NF brings the nuanced delivery and thoughtful lyricism that we have grown to love from him."